siusoon/VocableCode/README.md

 # Technical

 [p5js](https://p5js.org/) is an open source Javascript library developed by the Processing Foundation and is founded by [Lauran McCarthy](http://lauren-mccarthy.com/) to make coding more accessible to artists, designers, educators and beginners.
 I share the vision and goal of p5.js, which is to put community outreach and diversity as priority.

-Required materials and working environments:
-- A voice recorder
-- An audio editing software (I use [Audicity](http://www.audacityteam.org/))
-- A code editor (I use atom)
-- [p5js](https://p5js.org/) and its related libaries
-- A browser (Firefox/Chrome) on desktop

 # Background